Wenbintum/WWL-GPR/source/README.md

 5. we also provide a code snippet to generate work function and d band moments.
 These are basically postprocessing step of the output files.
 Given different DFT code and version, they can differ a lot.
 People should test and adapt it into their case study.

-6. we provide a tutoral about the implementation of XGBoost method and it's hyperparameter search.
+6. we provide a tutorial about the implementation of XGBoost method and its hyperparameter search.